gudwin/botbuilder-unit/README.md

 # botbuilder-unit
 This Library allows to apply unit testing to Microsoft Bot Framework Chatbots.
-The Library simulates conversation betwee bot and it's user.
+The Library simulates conversation between bot and the end user.
+The Library works on top of the Jasmine framework.

+As input the Library requires a bot, lis

 Unfortunately, development just started and documentation is not ready.
 So, please study tests specifications.